seanox/aspect-js/manuals/introduction.md

 The expression language can be used from the HTML element `BODY` on in the complete markup as free text, as well as in all attributes.
-Exceptions are the HTML elements `STYLE` and `SCRIPT` whose content is not supported by the expression Language.
+Exceptions are the HTML elements `STYLE` and `SCRIPT` whose content is not supported by the expression language.
 When used as free text, plain text is generated as output.
 Adding markup, especially HTML code, is not possible this way and is only supported with the attributes `output` and `import`.